hypebeast/sqliteweb/README.md

 ## Installation

-Use the pre-build relase images from (https://github.com/hypebeast/sqliteweb/releases)[Github Releases].
+Use the pre-build relase images from [Github Releases](https://github.com/hypebeast/sqliteweb/releases).

 Currently pre-build releases are available for the following platforms: